Vinit-Gore/Deep-Neural-Network-Study/README.md

 # Deep-Neural-Network-Study
-Implementation of DNN on diffeernt datasets for classification
+Implementation of DNN on different datasets for classification